Learner Participation Award

 A school can attain gold in its first year of registration so long as they have evidenced all criteria for bronze and silver, and Platinum can be achieved after gold has been held for a year.

 The award is given at the end of the academic year for the work of the outgoing forum.
 The schools registration will remain ‘live’ for the following academic year and the school can either apply for re-accreditation at the same level with supporting evidence of activities over the year or apply to progress to a higher level but providing supporting evidence.

 The accreditation window is open from February half term to Friday 29 May 2020.
 Successful schools will be notified after this and the awards presented at our annual celebration awards ceremony in the Council Chambers at New County Hall.
 Schools submitting evidence after the closing date, during the remainder of the academic year, can still achieve accreditation, but unfortunately will not be able to attend the award ceremony.
-The date for the awards ceremony in 2020 is Friday 19 June 2020, in New County Hall, Truro.

 - Learner Participation Good Practice Guide